 Ten Things You Don’t Know About Hank Coleman

-1. I have served two tours in Iraq in the Army.
-Here is a photo of me in 2008 in downtown Baghdad on patrol with some Iraqi policemen.
+1. I have served two combat tours in Iraq and one in Afghanistan while serving in the Army.
+Here is a photo of me (right) in 2008 in downtown Baghdad on patrol with some Iraqi policemen.

 4. I continue to wring my employer for every dime they will give me for college.
-In the past 14 years, they have paid 100% for my Bachelors, 100% for a Masters, 75% for a second Masters, and 75% of my Graduate Certificate in Personal Financial Planning.
+In the past 14 years, they have paid 100% for my Bachelor’s degree, 100% for two Master’s degreess, and 75% for my Graduate Certificate in Personal Financial Planning.
 The one thing I want that they won’t pay for is a Doctorate.
 Go figure!

-6. I am currently studying to take the Certified Financial Planning Exam.
-I have taken the 18 credit hours to meet the education requirement, but the exam is scaring the crap out of me.
+6. I once thought about taking the Certified Financial Planning Exam.
+I have taken the 18 credit hours to meet the education requirement, but the exam scares the crap out of me.
 And, I keep putting it off.
-I tell everyone that I want to be like Jeff Rose from Good Financial Cents or June Walbert from USAA.
-They are my CFP idols!

 7. I went to Port-au-Prince, Haiti only hours after their devastating January 2010 earthquake.
-It was definitely one of my most rewarding and fulfilling assignments that I have ever had.
+It was definitely one of the most rewarding and fulfilling assignments that I have ever had.

 10. I’m a huge Elvis and James Dean fan.
 I really think that I should have been born in the 1950s.